Shashikant-Jha/Chatbot-testing/README.md

 |______________________|__________________________|

 The horizontal table looks bad on Git.
 After pulling this file it will fit in your code editor.
 Any suggestions are most welcome.
+Before you start testing change the access token to the your access token in app.component.ts
 Restrictions: Must use only A and B columns